markgbeckett/zx81/husband_forth/README.md

 ZX81-Forth (and Tree Forth) do not work, in their unmodified form, on the Minstrel 3 for three reasons:

 * First, ZX81-Forth does not enable Z80 interrupt mode 1, which is critical to the correct operation of the monitor.
 The display routine in ZX81-Forth relies on the maskable interrupt routine at 0x38 to display text and, to use this routine, the Z80 needs to be configured for `IM 1`.
 This puzzled me at first, as I did not understand how the monitor worked on the ZX81 (when using the default interrupt mode 0).
-However, it turns out that the ZX81 has pull-ups fitted to the address bus, so will have the value 0xFF on the databus when a maskable interrupt is generated, and 0xFF is the Z80 instruction for `rst 0x38`.
+However, it turns out that the ZX81 has pull-up resistors fitted to the databus, so will have the value 0xFF on the databus when a maskable interrupt is generated, and 0xFF is the Z80 instruction for `rst 0x38`.
 The Minstrel 3 does not have pull-up resistors on the databus (though could be modified to do so).
 To correct this, I inserted an `im 1` command into the initialisation code.

 * Second, ZX81-Forth (usually) stores its state at the top of the address space (addresses 0xFB00--0xFFFF).
 On a ZX81 with at least 2kB of RAM, this will contain a shadow copy of the top five pages of RAM.
 The ZX81 hardware intercepts attempts to execute code in upper memory as part of its display-handling code.
 However, it does not intercept read and write operations, so this is okay.
 In contrast, the Minstrel 3 supports read and write operations to addresses up to 0x9FFF (which is the end of the 32K RAM).
 Read and write to the top of the address space (specifically, 0xFB00--0xFFFF) is not possible.
 To fix this, I refactored the code so that it used only the lower half of memory, with state being located in 0x7B00--0x7FFF.